Best daily deals

 The QuietComfort Earbuds II are a bit different from the older model.

-If neither the Google Pixel Buds Pro nor the Bose QuietComfort Earbuds are calling your name, there are a ton of other options for noise cancelling true wireless earbuds.
+If neither the Google Pixel Buds Pro nor the Bose QuietComfort Earbuds are calling your name, there are a ton of other options for noise canceling true wireless earbuds.

-In September 2022, the newer Bose QuietComfort Earbuds II was released, which is quite different from the original QuietComfort Earbuds in a few ways.
-It has an automatic equalization feature and a bassier frequency response, and it’s a bit lighter than the old model.
-The noise cancelling is also slightly better in the newer model, but not in a major way.
+In September 2022, the newer Bose QuietComfort Earbuds II were released, which are quite different from the original QuietComfort Earbuds in a few ways.
+These have an automatic equalization feature and a bassier frequency response, and it’s a bit lighter than the old model.
+The noise canceling is also improved better in the newer model, but not in a major way.
 You can find the Bose QuietComfort Earbuds II for $249 at Amazon.

 The Sony WF-1000XM4 on a wet, red bench, also with moisture on the earphones.